 “Esperanza,” she said.
 “Did you forget my name already?”

 “No, of course not.
 How could I?
 It’s just, I didn’t know if we would speak to each other informally or not.”

 “Is it okay with you if we do, Señor De Los Campos?”
-Esperanza asked with a hint of sarcasm.
+Esperanza asked.

 “Yes,” Pierre said.
 “I would like that very much, Esperanza.”